 If you’re getting into building backlinks for your website, one of the most interesting places to start is dofollow and nofollow links.
 Knowing whether links are nofollow or dofollow is really useful for SEO, as dofollow are much more useful than nofollow.

-If you are a user of Google Chrome, you can pick up the Automatic Backlink Checker from the web store.
-This browser extension is a quick and easy way to find dofollow, nofollow and broken links, and one of the fastest ways you can increase the power of your site reliably on the internet.
+If you are a user of Google Chrome, you can pick up a backlink checker from the web store.
+These kinds of browser extensions are a quick and easy way to find dofollow, nofollow and broken links, and one of the fastest ways you can increase the power of your site reliably on the internet.

 What Are Dofollow Links?